 Because time is so precious, keep both verbal and written communication succinct.
 If the text of your email is longer than two paragraphs, consider shortening it or using another mode of communication.

 Use "Reply All" Sparingly

 Email chains can become overwhelming when long lists of employees volley back and forth using "Reply All."
-Help your boss manage his inbox by asking him to specify under what circumstances he wants to be included on emails.
-If you see a lot of back and forth replies, then a meeting, conference call, or the use of email voting buttons are more appropriate venues for discussion of the issue.
+Help your boss manage his inbox by asking him to specify under what circumstances he wants to be included in emails.
+If you see a lot of back-and-forth replies, then a meeting, conference call, or the use of email voting buttons are more appropriate venues for discussion of the issue.

 You might also volunteer to be a key contact person for a project so that your boss can delegate inquiries to you.
-This increases your visibility within the organization at the same time it helps your boss manage his priorities.
+This increases your visibility within the organization and, at the same time, it helps your boss manage his priorities.

 Employ Consistent Labeling

 Agree on consistent labeling in the email status line for confidential, action-needed, and similar items.
 For example, draw attention in the status line to items that need special handling (ACTION REQUIRED by date) or those that are CONFIDENTIAL.
 Consider using built-in email system reminders to help with deadlines.
 For best results, ask to include the entire team in the conversation so that everyone is on board with the labeling structure.
 Then, apply it across the department.

 In staff meetings or other appropriate venues, prompt your boss to share what is going on elsewhere in the company by simply asking him.
 He may otherwise forget.
 You will appear eager and interested in the company while helping him to do his job.
 That's a win/win!